 File validation / checksum generation

-At the end of every upload or download, the gsutil cp
+At the end of every upload or download, the gcloud storage cp

 Troubleshooting

-The following are the most common errors our users encounter when moving data using gsutil.
+The following are the most common errors our users encounter when moving data using gcloud storage.
 If you experience a different error, please note the error in the comments of this article and contact Frontline Support by clicking on contact us under Support in the main Terra menu.

 -